Gmail revolutionized email 20 years ago.People thought it was Google's April Fool's joke - ExBulletin

 While Gmail was the first building block to expand Google's Internet empire beyond its still-dominant search engine, it was a game-changer in several other ways.

 After Gmail came Google Maps and Google Docs, with their word processing and spreadsheet applications.
 Later, the video site YouTube was acquired, followed by the introduction of the Chrome browser and the Android operating system that powers most smartphones around the world.
-With Gmail clearly stating its intention to scan email content to better understand users' interests, Google is also making sure that digital surveillance is part of its expanding ambitions to sell more advertising.
-There was little doubt that it would become a division.
+With Gmail's clear intent to scan the content of emails to better understand users' interests, Google also plans to expand its digital surveillance ambitions to sell more advertising.
+There was little doubt that it was part of the.

 Although Gmail quickly gained traction, it had a limited start because Google only had enough computing power to support a small number of users.

-Signing up for Gmail became easier and easier as Google's massive network of datacenters came online, but the company didn't release all of them until 2007, when it opened the floodgates to the world as a Valentine's Day gift.
-I didn't start accepting users into my email service.

-A few weeks later, on April Fool's Day 2007, Google announced a new feature called Gmail Paper.
-This gives users the opportunity to have 94% of their consumer organic soy protein printed by Google in their email archives and sent by post. service.
-Google was really joking back then.
+A few weeks later, on April Fool's Day 2007, Google announced a new feature called Gmail Paper, allowing users to print and send Google 94% of their email archives to consumers using organic soy protein. provided an opportunity to do so.
+Google was really kidding back then.

 |